The Nomadic Professor History Courses

 Three to five lessons within each unit are taught by Jackson, and a document lesson (described below) is presented by Noorlander.
 When students are ready to start a lesson, they need to first print out the Guided Notes that are linked at the beginning of the lesson.
 These vary from lesson to lesson, but they typically look like graphic organizers or have comprehension questions.
 Students can fill these in either after or while they watch the videos and read the lesson material.
 A key for the Guided Notes is linked at the end of each lesson, including the document lessons.

-Jackson's lessons are a combination of online videos and text.
+Jackson's lessons are a combination of online videos and text .
 Rather than starting each section of the text with a bland title such as "The First Colonies," each section of text has a question as the heading.
 This helps students focus their attention on how the material answers each question.
 There are occasional illustrations with the text.
 Audio recordings of the text material are available for those who would like to listen as they follow along or those who would like to listen rather than read.
 Students can listen online or download the audio to another device.
+Students who listen should also study the illustrations included within the text lessons.

 Each lesson has "Structure" terms at the end in three forms for study.
 The first has the terms followed by a list of definitions for students to match.
 The second is a printable set of flashcards, and the third is a set of online Quizlet flashcards.

-Each section ends with an online quiz.
-Results are emailed to either the student or parent immediately after each quiz.
-The program marks which answers are correct and incorrect, and it adds an explanation for incorrect answers.
-The program does not retain scores, so you’ll need to keep track of them yourself if you want to preserve them.
-The quizzes are a helpful assessment tool, but if students are completing the Guided Notes as they work through each lesson (and not cheating by looking at the answer keys), and they are completing the writing for the document lessons, you should have sufficient material to assess progress.
-The printable course documents include a rubric for grading the guided notes and a chart showing how to weigh the guided notes, quizzes, document lessons, and Structure terms.
+Each section ends with an online quiz, and students are given explanations for incorrect answers.
+Results are visible in the parent/instructor gradebook for the person overseeing the course and in the student report card for the student taking the course.
+The quizzes are a helpful assessment tool, but if students are completing the Guided Notes as they work through each lesson (and not cheating by looking at the answer keys) as well as the writing for the document lessons, you should have sufficient material to assess progress.
+The printable course documents include a rubric for grading the guided notes and a chart showing how the course gradebook is weighted.

 Document Lessons